elasticpath/react-pwa-reference-storefront/documentation/installing.md

 * **Access REACT Reference Storefront.**

-  * Open your browser and navigate to `localhost:3007/html5storefront/`.
+  * Open your browser and navigate to `localhost:8080/`.

 ### <a name="running-react-reference-storefront-remotely"> </a>Remote REACT Reference Storefront Instance
-The remote REACT Reference Storefront instance runs locally on port `3008`.
-Cortex API, Search, Commerce Engine, etc., run on an external server.
+The remote REACT Reference Storefront instance runs locally on port `8080`.
+Cortex API, Search, Commerce Engine, etc, run on an external server.
+Use these ports to run the REACT Reference Storefront locally:
 **Note:** When you run the instance remotely, it's assumed your Cortex API uses Elastic Path Integrator.
 For more information on the Elastic Path Integrator, see [http://docs.elasticpath.com](http://docs.elasticpath.com).
-Use these ports to run the REACT Reference Storefront locally:

 ![localSetup]({{ site.baseurl }}/documentation/img/remote_proxy_setup.png)